 5) Modernized high school education.
 Creating high school courses on taxes and finance.

-People today often go their entire lives without learning to file taxes or saving for retirement.
+People today, can often go their entire lives without learning to file taxes or saving for retirement.
 So let’s change that at the public school level!

-This moment in history, is a time when Americans need taxation reforms.
+This moment in history… is a time when Americans need tax reform(s).

-I would like to see the federal government levy a new form of taxation, on items in excess of $100,000 U.S. dollars.
-This is not a popular belief but it’s the right thing to do.
-Luxury cars over $100,000 dollars in cost?
-15% sales tax……..
+And personally, I would like to see a federal tax levied on all purchases that cost over $100,000 U.S. dollars.
+And perhaps this is not a very popular belief?
+However, I believe that this is the right thing to do, whereby luxury cars over $100,000 dollars in cost, I think deserve a 15% sales tax.

 -William Larsen, Civilians News founder.